February 2010 Kabul attack

 According to initial intelligence reports, the attack was directed against Indian presence in Afghanistan and was carried out by Pakistan-based militants.

 Background

 In early 2010, U.S. and British forces launched a major military campaign in Marjah during which the Taliban suffered a series of setbacks.

 In February 2010, India and Pakistan started peace talks for the first time since 2008 Mumbai attacks.
-The Taliban has strongly opposed Indian presence in Afghanistan, especially because India has extensively helped Northern Alliance forces in the past.
-Pakistan, an arch-rival of India, is also against the increasing Indian influence in Afghanistan and Pakistani intelligence agencies continue to maintain deep ties with the Taliban.
-India has contributed more than $2 billion for reconstruction in Afghanistan and has close ties with president Hamid Karzai who was educated in India.
-Most of Indian aid goes into building roads, electrical power plants and providing health care.
+The Taliban strongly opposed Indian presence in Afghanistan, especially because India has extensively helped Northern Alliance forces in the past.
+Pakistan, an arch-rival of India, was also against the increasing Indian influence in Afghanistan and Pakistani intelligence agencies maintained deep ties with the Taliban.
+India contributed more than $2 billion for reconstruction in Afghanistan and had close ties with president Hamid Karzai who was educated in India.
+Most of Indian aid went into building roads, electrical power plants and providing health care.
 American intelligence believe that a previous attack on Indian embassy in Kabul was supported by Pakistan's Inter-Services Intelligence.